- The NCC Education Level 5 Diploma in Business (RQF) (L5DB)

 The qualification is made up of eight 15-credit units, each of which requires 150 hours of study.

 Units comprise of weekly video lectures, tutorial exercises, a discussion forum and live chat sessions with the UK based lecturers.
-You will have the opportunity to interact with other students from around the world and with subject experts through discussion forums.
+Students will have the opportunity to interact with other students from around the world and with subject experts through discussion forums.

 When taken full-time, the qualification is delivered in two 16-week semesters (13 teaching weeks).
 Four units are studied in each semester.